 Mauricio Macri has received the Collar of the Order of Isabella the Catholic granted by King Philip VI of Spain; the Grand Cross of the Legion of Honor granted by France; Knight with Grand Cross with Collar of the Order of Merit of the Italian Republic; and the Grand Cross of the Mexican Order of the Aztec Eagle, among other international distinctions.
-In June 2019, he was awarded the FIFA Living Football Award, which is granted to outstanding personalities from around the world for their efforts to develop football, and in January 2020, he was appointed Executive President of the FIFA Foundation.
+In June 2019, he was awarded the FIFA Living Football Award, which is granted to outstanding personalities from around the world for their efforts to develop football.

 Mauricio Macri is a member of the "Club de Madrid", a democratic forum of former Presidents and Prime Ministers, and of the "Democratic Initiative of Spain and the Americas" of the IDEA-Democrática Foundation.

 In his lectures, President Macri shares an updated vision of Latin America and its geopolitical challenges.
 He was a Senior Leadership Fellow at Florida International University's Adam Smith Center for Economic Freedom, where he taught a course on "How to Lead Change: 8 Lessons from Business, Sports and Politics."
 He also delivers lectures at different international universities on topics such as the keys to positive leadership, building high performance teams, decision making, cultural change, consensus building, and dialogue as distinctive methods of work.